yuwei-cao-git/DRI-EDIA-F4A/CONTRIBUTING.md

 If you have a question or a comment we'd love for you to [open an issue][link_issues] because that will be our fastest way of communicating, getting the answers to you and (if necessary) making a change.

-If you'd prefer to email the [leadership team][link_meettheteam] file you can contact [Kirstie](https://github.com/KirstieJane) at kw401 AT cam DOT ac DOT uk.
-She's a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
+If you'd prefer to email the [leadership team][link_meettheteam] file you can contact [Yuwei](https://github.com/yuwei-cao-git) at yuwei.cao AT ubc DOT ca. She's a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
 If she doesn't reply to your email before or during her regular "office hours" on Monday afternoons please feel free to ping her again.

 ## Thank you!